JavidAbbaszade/Spin-City-Bike-Shop-Data-Analysis-Project/README.md

 Seasonality: Revenue and profit vary significantly by season, with peaks during warmer months.

 Recommendations
-A 10–15% price increase is suggested to test the market without risking significant loss of demand.
+Consider a 10–15% price increase to test market response.

-Consider segmented pricing for casual vs. registered riders.
+Use segmented pricing strategies for casual vs. registered riders.

-Continue monitoring customer behavior and adjust pricing based on feedback and new sales data.
+Monitor customer behavior and adjust pricing as needed.

-Conduct further market research to support long-term pricing strategy.
+Conduct additional market research to support long-term strategy.

 How to Run the Project
 Download the dataset files: bike_share_yr_0.csv, bike_share_yr_1.csv, and cost_table.csv.

 Import them into a SQL database (e.g., SQL Server).

-Run the provided SQL query to calculate revenue and profit.
+Run the provided SQL query to generate revenue and profit metrics.

-Import the results into Power BI to build dashboards and visualizations.
+Load the output into Power BI and build dashboards.

 License
 This project is licensed under the MIT License.

-yaml
-Copy
-Edit

----

-🟢 **What to Do Now:**
-1. Open your `README.md` file in GitHub or VS Code.
-2. Paste the clean markdown version above.
-3. Make sure your JPEG screenshots are named `2021.jpeg` and `2022.jpeg` and are uploaded in the same directory as your README.

-You're done!
-Clean, complete, and professional.
-Want me to save it as a file you can just upload?